 Myth 5 – Buy a mattress with the longest warranty possible

-Although clever marketing teams would have you believe otherwise, mattress warranties DO NOT refer to the life expectation of your purchase.
+Although clever marketing teams would have you believe otherwise, mattress warranties DO NOT refer to the life expectancy of your purchase.
 Most mattress warranties cover workmanship and materials, while an alarming amount of warranties only cover a reducing proportion of such defects over time.

 When buying a new mattress, ensure you read the warranty carefully as there are quite significant differences in the terms and conditions of warranties from manufacturer to manufacturer.
 You must spend a lot to get good quality

 Myth 6 – You must spend a lot to get good quality mattress

-Just like when Uber hit the market here in Australia, we quickly learnt that although it was industry norm to pay a Taxi $X to get from point A to point B, there were cheaper and more convenient methods available.
+Just like when Uber hit the market here in Australia, we quickly learned that although it was industry norm to pay a Taxi $X to get from point A to point B, there were cheaper and more convenient methods available.
 When the ‘Mattress in a Box’ industry hit, Australian’s soon discovered that you no longer had to invest $5,000-$8,000 to get a premium quality mattress that offered all the comfort and support required to create ideal sleeping conditions.